postyou/Contao-Aggregator/README.md

 Support
 ----------------------
 This extension is developed as an open source extension.
 Therefore there is no official support.
-If you have any technical questions, please create a ticket here at GitHub.
+If you have any technical questions or problems, please create a ticket here at GitHub.

 Legal-Notes
 ----------------------
 With downloading this package, you accept the terms and conditions of the MIT Licence.
 Also, I do not own any of the used Trademarks in the context of this extension.
-This extension is developed indipendent from these organisations and do not represent official products by these.
+This extension is developed independent from these organisations and do not represent official products by these.